Rubbish and recycling collection

 There are no provisions for recycling collection in the inner city by Council - this must be arranged through a commercial provider.
 However, there is no charge to take recycling to the Re:Sort Centre, 201 Kioreroa Road, Port Whangārei.

-Collection times - suburban areas
+Collection information - suburban areas

 Rubbish